 Dedham Vale

-To the North of Colchester you will discover the Dedham Vale, affectionately known as Constable Country; an area of natural beauty which has inspired great English painters through the ages.
+Located in the North of Colchester, you'll discover the picturesque Dedham Vale, affectionately known as Constable Country.
+This glorious outdoor area is a designated AoNB (area of natural beauty) and has inspired great English painters through the ages.

-The only designated National Landscapes, (the new name for Area of Outstanding Natural Beauty) in Essex, the Dedham Vale contains numerous scenes which inspired famous English artists including 19th Century landscape painter John Constable, 18th century artist Thomas Gainsborough and 20th Century equestrian artist Sir Alfred Munnings.
+As the only designated National Landscape (the new name for Area of Outstanding Natural Beauty) in Essex, the Dedham Vale contains numerous scenes which inspired famous English artists.
+From 19th Century landscape painter John Constable to 18th century artist Thomas Gainsborough, all the way to 20th Century equestrian artist Sir Alfred Munnings, the Dedham Vale continues to inspire creatives across generations.

 You'll find a range of tea shops, country pubs and independent shops lining Dedham High Street, with the Dedham Craft Centre proving a favourite shopping destination with visitors.

-The River Stour, which runs through the village is ideal for scenic walks, and most famously boating, with rowing boat hire a popular activity for tourists.
+The River Stour, which runs through the village is ideal for scenic walks and - most famously - boating, with rowing boat hire a popular activity for solo travellers, couples and families alike.

 There are a number of free walking guides for Constable Country available from the Dedham Vale National Landscapes.
 These include the long-distance Stour Valley Path, individual guides for Dedham, Nayland and more, and shorter walks of interest.
-The pick of the bunch being a stroll through Dragon Country following the legend of a Dragon (or perhaps an escaped crocodile?) that roamed the vale.
+Arguably the most exciting pick of the bunch is a stroll through Dragon Country, which explores the legend of a Dragon (or perhaps an escaped crocodile?) that roamed the vale.